jawj/mostly-ormless/README.md

 Mostly ORMless: ergonomic Postgres from TypeScript
 ==

-** Please note: I have now turned this approach into a library: see https://jawj.github.io/zapatos/**
+**I have now turned this approach into a library: please see https://jawj.github.io/zapatos/ for details** --

 _I gave [a very brief outline of this on HN](https://news.ycombinator.com/item?id=19853066) and a few people sounded interested, so here goes.
 It's extracted from my work as co-founder/CTO at [PSYT](https://www.psyt.co.uk)._